-Crafting a Brand Over the Years
+How the Dallas Cowboys Crafted a Brand Over the Years

 There's a lot that goes into crafting a brand; it's not merely one action or short sequence of events that lead to a carefully constructed brand narrative.
 It takes years of smart planning and committed execution to create a brand that wins the hearts and minds of fans.
 Through a series of fortuitous decisions and savvy moves, the Dallas Cowboys leveraged the "America's Team" moniker to become one of the premier sports franchises in the world.